1. What is Urban Studies?

 In your senior year, you will take a year-long Senior Seminar course in which you will devise and develop a substantial "capstone" project featuring your own original research.

 Just so you know, regarding study abroad: majors are able, and indeed encouraged (though not required), to study abroad their junior year.
-Whichever Colloquium you miss during your semester abroad, you can make up during your senior year.
+Whichever Seminar you miss during your semester abroad, you can make up during your senior year.

 3. What will my job prospects be as an Urban Studies graduate?